 Based on the experiences of a sample of banders, the average length of time required to complete the paper permit application is normally 25-35 minutes.
 Based on feedback from banders, the average time required to complete the electronic permit renewal page is 2 minutes.
 Completing the recovery reporting form over the internet requires 3 minutes on average, also based on user experience.

 The amount of time required to submit data using Bandit varies with a number of factors, primarily with the number of banding records, the amount of data collected by the bander, and the use of time-saving features including bulk data uploads and automatic filling features in the software.
-In general, the manual entry of the basic banding data for a single submission file can be completed in 270 minutes, or 4.5 hours, , but most users take advantage of software features that greatly reduce the data entry time.
+In general, the manual entry of the basic banding data for a single submission file can be completed in 270 minutes, or 4.5 hours, but most users take advantage of software features that greatly reduce the data entry time.

 In addition to our Federal Register notice, we attempted to solicit comments from individuals outside the agency to obtain their views on the functioning and the annual hour burden for the forms, recovery report, and Bandit.
 The individuals contacted are listed in Table 1 below.
 We incorporated their suggestions, edits, and comments in the final instruments.
 The respondents also agreed with our estimated burden time for both instruments.